Film Letter: Don’t Look “Don’t Look Up”

 Dear friends of the cinema:

 They want to sell us the movie “Don’t look up” as satire, but they confuse the satirical with the burlesque.
-Satire is a serious format, demanding a lot from the actors and the scriptwriters.
-It’s not just joking after joke or overreacting to appear comical.
+Satire is a serious format that demands a lot from the actors and the scriptwriters.
+It’s not just making joke after joke or overreacting to appear comical.
 Doing so is an insult to the intelligence of the public.

 When I saw this film announced, with actors as good as Mary Streep, Leonardo di Caprio, Jennifer Lawrence and Cate Blanchet, and promising a satire, I said to myself: “Wow!
 With this cast, you can do any genre of film …”